HTUR5/Directed_Graph_PY/README.md

 **GraphAlgoInterface - GraphAlgo** <br>
 This interface represents a Directed (positive) Weighted Graph Theory Algorithms including: <br>
 1. shortestPath: <br>
- we implement this method by using Dijkstra algorithm for finding the shortest path between two nodes so the sum of edge weight is minimal. <br>
+Returns the shortest path from node id1 to node id2 using Dijkstra's Algorithm. <br>
 2. center <br>
 this method finds the Node which minimizes the max distance to all the other nodes  <br>
 3. tsp <br>
-  we used a greedy algorithem which compute the shortest path by Dijkstra algorithm. <br>
+Finds the shortest path that visits all the nodes in the list. <br>